Shell (2024 film): Plot

-Soon Sam finds more moles on her leg and vomits black vile on a co-star and a journalist while filming.
-She locks herself in her camerino until Zoe arrives as she had requested and takes her to her mansion; Sam takes a chance while Zoe is in the kitchen to sneak into the bathroom and make a call.
-A suspicious Zoe bringing tea demands to see her call log, threatening her if news leak about the side effects; Sam throws the hot tea in Zoe’s face and escapes her driver and henchman Cornelius, saved by Lydia who had followed her and drives her to a diner to meet Flores and Abramson.
-Sam plays in her bracelet cellphone the conversation with Zoe, but the detectives claim that her recording is illegal and Sam realizes that they actually work for Zoe.
-She calls an automated taxi cab to escape them and they chase her but are hit by a truck.
-Sam calls at Hubert’s place and he cures her worsening skin condition; in the morning, Sam is horrified to find Chloe’s medication in the bathroom and confronts him.
-Hubert explains that he and Chloe were together when her own condition worsened; Sam suspects that she is in the house and finds a room where she is locked, apparently transformed into a feral creature; she comes back to find Hubert stabbed to death by Cornelius, who subdues and kidnaps her.
+Soon Sam finds more moles on her leg and vomits black bile on a co-star and a journalist while filming.
+She locks herself in her camper until Zoe arrives, who takes her to her mansion; while Zoe is in the kitchen Sam sneaks into the bathroom to make a call.
+A suspicious Zoe bringing tea demands to see her call log, threatening her if news leaked about the side effects; Sam throws the hot tea in Zoe’s face and escapes her driver and henchman Cornelius.

+Rescued by Lydia, who had followed her, they drive to a diner to meet Flores and Abramson.
+Sam plays her bracelet cellphone recording of the conversation with Zoe, but the detectives claim the recording is illegal and inadmissible; Sam suspects that they work for Zoe.
+She calls an automated taxi, but they chase her until they are hit by a truck.
+Sam calls at Dr. Hubert’s place and he cures her worsening skin condition; in the morning, Sam is horrified to find Chloe’s medication in the bathroom and confronts him.
+Hubert explains that he and Chloe were together when her own condition worsened; Sam suspects that she is in the house and finds a room where she is locked, transformed into a feral creature; she comes back to find Hubert stabbed to death by Cornelius, who subdues and kidnaps her.

 She wakes up in a secret part of Shell’s headquarters faced by Zoe’s lawyer Chan and lead scientist Dr. Brand, who had developed the genetic technology for the procedures and explains to Sam the possible side effects.
-Zoe joins them and pressures Sam to accept a deal to buy her silence; Sam refuses and demands Chloe’s liberation; a truck appears bringing Chloe transformed into a gigantic lobster before she breaks out and kills Chan and Brand.
-Sam hides and finds Lydia, freeing her from captivity; Cornelius intercepts them but is killed by Chloe.
-Both ladies hide in a lab, where Zoe follows them, confessing to have secured Sam’s recent role out of pity.
-Chloe appears and spares Sam; Zoe locks herself into a laboratory tube and Chloe bangs the computer which triggers the procedure that spirals out of control, killing her as Sam watches.
+Zoe joins them and pressures Sam to accept a deal to buy her silence; Sam refuses and demands Chloe’s freedom; a truck appears bringing Chloe transformed into a gigantic lobster, before she breaks out and kills Chan and Brand.
+Sam hides and finds Lydia.
+Cornelius intercepts them but is killed by Chloe.
+Both women hide in a lab, where Zoe follows them, confessing to have secured Sam’s recent role out of pity.
+Chloe appears and spares Sam; Zoe locks herself into a laboratory tube and Chloe bangs the computer which triggers the procedure, that spirals out of control, killing Zoe as Sam watches.